 Magnetic tape was invented for recording sound by Fritz Pfleumer in 1928 in Germany, based on the invention of magnetic wire recording by Valdemar Poulsen in 1898.

-A wide variety of magnetic tape recorders and formats have developed since, most significantly reel-to-reel and Compact Cassette.
+A wide variety of magnetic tape sound recording equipment and formats have developed since, most significantly reel-to-reel audio tape recording and Compact Cassette.

 "3M's Mincom division introduced several models of magnetic tape recorders for instrumentation use and for studio sound recording.
 An example of the latter is the model M79 recorder, which still has a following today.
 3M Mincom was involved in some of the first digital audio recordings of the late 1970s to see commercial release when a prototype machine was brought to the Sound 80 studios in Minneapolis.
 After drawing on the experience of that prototype recorder, 3M later introduced, in 1979, a commercially available digital audio recording system called the "3M Digital Audio Mastering System”, which consisted of a 32-track digital audio tape recorder and a companion 4-track digital recorder for final mastering.
 3M later designed and manufactured several other commercially available models of digital audio recorders used throughout the early to mid-1980s."